MichaelCurrin/py-project-template/README.md

 # HTML Screenshot PY
 > Python web scraper that creates screenshot images for given URLs

-A simple CLI app to automate taking screenshots of websites, whether your own or by others.
+A simple CLI app to automate taking screenshots of websites as a local arcnive, whether your own or by others.

+The web is fast-changing - maybe you want to save an article or a design that inspires you before it moves or disappears from the internet.
+Or maybe you want to track the changes to a website over time.

 Based on [Tutorial](https://pythonbasics.org/selenium-screenshot/).